OctoPrint/plugins.octoprint.org/_plugins/autoprint.md

 **Warning:** Be aware that running print jobs unattended is a security risk and should not be done in general.

 ---

+## Next steps

+1. Consider using all files for autoprinting